Free Web Scraping Tools: 10 Options That Actually Work

 print(soup.title.get_text(strip=True))

-If you want to crawl many pages, Scrapy is the best free framework.
+If you need to crawl many pages, Scrapy is still the strongest free Python framework.

 pip install scrapy